ethereum-optimism/optimism-tutorial/ecosystem/attestation-station/contract-access/README.md

 1. Attach to the contract on the Optimism Goerli network.
-   Note that `0xEE36eaaD94d1Cc1d0eccaDb55C38bFfB6Be06C77` is also the address on the Optimism production network.
+   Note that `0xEE36eaaD94d1Cc1d0eccaDb55C38bFfB6Be06C77` is also the address on OP Mainnet.

    ```js
    AttestationStation = await ethers.getContractFactory("AttestationStation")